cristianoliveira/ifrone/README.md

 A tiny wrapper around cross-window communication.

-This feature is normally used to communications between page host and iframes, thus, the name "ifrone" an iphone for iframes. 😅
+This feature is normally used to communications between page host and iframes, thus the name "ifrone", an iphone for iframes. 😅

 ## Example